ocarime/thegame/README.md

 #### Audio listener component

 The [AudioListener](blob/master/src/engine/audio/AudioListener.js) class represents the listener that can "hear" the audio sources that are present in the world.
+It is attached to the character sprite that is controlled by the player.
 An AudioListener contains the following variables and functions:
 * A vector that represents the **position** of the audio listener in the world.
 * A reference to the **Web Audio context** and a reference to the **input AudioNode** to link to the AudioSources.